Sea otters vaccinated for COVID-19 at the Monterey Bay Aquarium – KION546

 No sea otters at the Monterey Bay Aquarium have tested positive for COVID.
 However, a group of Asian small-clawed otters at Georgia Aquarium in Atlanta all tested positive for SARS-CoV-2, the virus that causes COVID-19, back in April 2021.
 The aquarium says the animals all showed symptoms, including sneezing, runny noses, lethargy and coughing.

+There have also been deadly outbreaks among minks, who are cousins of the sea otter.

-But southern sea otters are listed as an endangered species, and the Monterey Bay Aquarium has been working to help revive and protect the species since 1984.
+Southern sea otters are listed as a threatened species, and the Monterey Bay Aquarium has been working to help protect the species since 1984.

 KION's Lisa Principi will have more on the otter vaccination program tonight at 5 p.m. and 6 p.m.